You need to look at the big picture before you decide to just pay the ticket.

-Many lawyers charge by the hour and the average in CA is $50 to $100 per
+Many lawyers charge by the hour and that can be a few hundred per hour,

-hour, but that will not help you much because there is no way of knowing
+but that will not help you much because there is no way of knowing how

-how long it will take to settle your ticket.
-The best course of action
+long it will take to settle your ticket.
+The best course of action is

-is to get a written agreement of expense before hiring an attorney and
+to get a written agreement of expense before hiring an attorney and what

 If they do not offer a free consultation or refuse to give you a written